 Our counselling service is limited to children and young people who live in the north of Cheshire East – that’s Macclesfield, Poynton, Wilmslow, Handforth, Knutsford and the villages in-between.

 If you live outside of this footprint, you could try the following sources of support:

 - Central and Southern Cheshire East: www.visyon.org.uk

-Most of our sessions take place in Macclesfield but we do offer some sessions in Poynton and Wilmslow.
+Most of our sessions take place in Macclesfield but we do offer some sessions in Poynton, Knutsford and Wilmslow (pre-Covid).